 Outside my garage, which you can see above, I’ve started a bougainvillea bush growing up a homemade trellis on each side.
 It’s only about a year old, but it’s already growing nicely and is shading the concrete and stucco wall behind it.

-Two large maple trees will provide shade on both the walls and the garage door once they get taller.
+Once they get taller, two large maple trees will provide shade on both the walls and the garage door.